 As you can see, Google gives you a lot of control over what information is being pulled from where.
 For many marketers, that brings some much-needed peace of mind to a process they’re not directly in control of.

 Google also allows you to set page exclusions.
-So if there are any pages on your site you don’t want to be featured in your dynamic search ads, you have a way to control that as well.
+So if there are any pages on your site you don’t want to be featured in your DSAs, you have a way to control that as well.

-Google recommends creating exclusions for pages that includes words such as “sold out” or “unavailable” to block any qualified customers from products or services they can’t purchase.
+Google recommends creating exclusions for pages that include words such as “sold out” or “unavailable” to block any qualified customers from products or services they can’t purchase.

 Setting up your dynamic search ad isn’t much different than setting up any other search ad.

 In fact, they all start in the same place.

 Once you’ve logged into your AdWords account, navigated to Campaigns and selected “New Campaign,” you’ll select the search network as usual.